1989 Chinese protests by region: Liaoning

+Universities in Shenyang, Dalian, Anshan and other cities organized demonstrations in support of students in Beijing.
+Some participants advocated more radical positions, including the creation of new political parties and the overthrow of the government.
+At the height of the protests, several hundred thousand students, teachers and residents reportedly took to the streets, at times blocking traffic and calling for strikes.
+Demonstrations and commemorative activities continued in Liaoning after the June Fourth crackdown.
+Authorities subsequently carried out investigations, suppressed organizations described as "illegal", and detained, sentenced or subjected numerous participants to re-education through labour.
+Democracy activists later alleged that political prisoners were mistreated in detention.

 Shenyang沈阳

 Two days after it first broadcast in Shenyang, the April 26 Editorial drew enough ire from students that the city saw its first major demonstrations.
 These demonstrations sparked again when the Yuan Mu dialogue was televised.

 After four consecutive days of demonstrations, more than 20,000 students marched on May 17, 1989.
 More spectators began to watch the students as well, with nearly 10,000 onlookers in Shenyang's Zhongshan Square alone.
 At the end of the day, onlookers around the students at the government buildings reportedly number at around 100,000.